centminmod/centminmod-abuseipdb-reporter/readme.md

    - `sentIPencoded`: The URL-encoded IP address (`url_encoded_ip`) included in the API request.
    - `sentCategories`: The AbuseIPDB categories (`categories`) associated with the log entry, indicating the type of abuse.
    - `sentComment`: The masked comment (`masked_comment`) extracted from the log entry's message, providing additional context for the reported activity.
+   - `notsentTrigger`: For local records only.
+Contains value of LFD trigger `LF_SSHD`, `LF_DISTATTACK`, `LF_SMTPAUTH`, `LF_DISTFTP`, `LF_FTPD`, `LF_MODSEC`, `PS_LIMIT`, and `LF_DISTSMTP`.
+Allows for local JSON parsing to match on trigger events.
+   - `notsentTimestamp`: For local records only.
+Contains the timestamp for API submission.
+Allows for local JSON parsing to match on timestamp for events and any additional processing of JSON logs i.e. charting metrics and time series charts.

 The script then checks the status code (`response.status_code`) of the API response to determine the outcome of the request:
    - `200`: Successful report submission.
 The script prints the decoded response's data field (`decodedResponse['data']`) to the console, showing the details of the submitted report.